hegdeashwin/sitejson/README.md

     sj.readDirectory();

 ````
-Now open the command prompt and open directory where run-me.js is located.
+Now open the command prompt and traverse to the directory where run-me.js is located.
 Run the following command
 ```````
 node run-me